Category Archives: Shooting Sports

 CONTEST INSTRUCTIONS

-1. Subscribe to my travel channel on YouTube: Moondog Go or follow me on Twitter/X.
+1. Subscribe to my travel channel on YouTube: Moondog Go to prove you’re not a bot.

 BONUS ENTRY: Make a donation (any amount) to the SHC High School Choir National Youth Choir Festival fundraiser and upload a screen shot of your donation confirmation email.